 Agents working for other brokerages who team up with Redfin to reach more clients.
-Since Partner Agents aren’t employed by Redfin, they are not liable to a 1%-1.5% listing fee or offer a Redfin refund.
+Since Partner Agents aren’t employed by Redfin, they are liable to a 1%-1.5% listing fee or offer a Redfin refund.
 You get paired with Redfin’s Partner Agent if your home is outside their direct service area or below their minimum price.
 It is also possible when Redfin agents are experiencing a high volume of customers and need to offload some.

 Houzeo Mobile App

 - View your listing

 - Review and compare offers